rahilshah17/async-tcp-server-client/readme.md

 ## Introduction

-This project implements a TCP server and client using the Boost.Asio library.
+This project implements an asynchronous TCP server and client using the Boost.Asio library.
 The server accepts incoming connections and sends a specified file to the connected client.
 The client connects to the server, receives the file, and saves it locally.

 ## Requirements